 Corian countertops are a unique material, developed by DuPont scientists in 1967.
 The surface is made from an acrylic polymer and an alumina trihydrate mix that creates a beautiful look and comes in many unique designs and colors.
 These synthetic materials are quite durable and easy to clean and maintain.
 Additionally, they can add significant value to your home, as they are widely sought after in high-end kitchens.

-Installing new countertops in your kitchen, no matter the material, is a surefire renovation idea that unfortunately adds up to a big investment when you tack on installation costs.
+Installing any kind of new countertop in your kitchen, no matter the material, is a surefire renovation idea that unfortunately adds up to a big investment when you tack on installation costs.
 To put new counters in, you will need to know how to secure them in place, but also how to measure and cut the pieces in the dimensions you need.

 Place the Corian on sawhorses, upside down.
 Measure carefully for the countertop space and mark the cut lines with a pencil or grease pencil.
 Do not use markers on Corian as you risk making a permanent blemish on a pricey material.

 Cut slowly, with light pressure on the blade.
 You’ll want to cut Corian in a similar fashion to very hard wood, making several passes that cut off a small amount with each pass.